He will use these lights at night

-Water as a metaphor for movement and flow, but also an opportunity for action and reaction.
+Water as a metaphor for movement, flow, but also the possibility of action and reaction.

-The exhibition tour winds from the Museo Novecento, with production and presentation of a new video installation, to the Le Murate.
-Progetti Arte Contemporanea venue and to industrial archaeology sites linked to the communities of Pelago and Montelupo Fiorentino.
+The itinerary is divided between the Museo Novecento, with the production and presentation of an unpublished video installation, Le Murate.
+Contemporary Art Projects, and industrial archeology sites linked to the communities of Pelago and Montelupo Fiorentino.

-A many-faceted corpus of works offering intense, poetic interrogations centring on the themes of migration, identity and movement as flow.
-Tracking individual stories and calling to mind facts and transformations which have made recent history, Paci transcends his personal experience and addresses migration and mobility as ontological conditions, a highly-topical enquiry at a moment in history in which the very concepts of ‘home’ and ‘identity’ (cultural , political and social) are continually brought to the fore and questioned.
-Existence is interpreted as a continual search, as unceasing movement, and water is the taken as metaphor for human drifts and flows.
+An articulated body of work that focuses on the themes of migration, identity and flow, dissected with intensity and poetry.
+Tracing personal stories and recalling the facts and transformations of recent history, Paci transcends personal experience and tackles migration and mobility as an ontological condition, very current in a historical moment in which the very concepts of home and identity (cultural , political and social) are continually recalled and questioned.
+Existence is interpreted as a continuous search, a perennial movement, and water becomes a metaphor for the idea of flow and flow.

-‘Di queste luci si servirà la notte,’ Adrian Paci explains, ‘began as a work centring on the Arno river, a performance action; but the focus soon shifted toward a reflection on the dialogue and the tensions that exist between light and dark, between surface and depth, between the visible and the invisible.
-Man’s presence seems to be the spark that ignites this dialogue without ever pretending to bring it to a conclusion.’
+“These lights will be used in the night – explains Adrian Paci – was born as an intervention on the Arno river through a performative action, but then the work moves towards a reflection on the dialogue and tension between light and dark, between the surface and the depth, between the visible and the invisible.
+The presence of man seems to be that of one who activates this dialogue without pretending to bring it to a conclusion“.

-At the Museo Novecento, Paci is showing a video installation produced expressly for the museum in the wake of the novel action on the river in September: the huge skeleton of a boat dominates the main hall, together with a video presentation of the action from which the exhibition takes its name, a performance in which the protagonist was a small boat trailing luminous tentacles in the water, which as it rode the Arno revealed the river’s deepest, darkest dimension.
+At the Museo Novecento Paci he exhibits a video-installation specially produced following the unprecedented action performed on the river in September: the large skeleton of a boat stands out in the main hall, together with the video reworking of the action from which the exhibition takes its name, a performance that featured a small boat equipped with luminous tentacles lowered into the water, immersed to plow the Arno river revealing the deep and dark dimension of the river.

-Alongside these works are a selection of video productions centring on the cathartic, symbolic meaning/power of water, such as The Guardians and The Column.
-On the second floor of the museum, within the spaces of the Alberto Della Ragione collection, the artist presents pictorial works, videos and photographs (among which paintings and the photographic works Turn On and Back Home) which, as they make a home in the museum rooms, establish a point-by-point repartee and a dialogue rich in suggestions with the works in the permanent collection.
+Alongside these works there is a selection of video works centered on the cathartic and symbolic theme of water, such as The guardians and The column.
+On the second floor of the Museum, in relation to the Alberto Della Ragione collection, the artist presents paintings, videos and photographs (including paintings and photographic works Turn on and Back Home) that inhabit the rooms of the museum, establishing a timely and suggestive with the works of the permanent collection.

 At Le Murate.
-Progetti Arte Contemporanea, the exhibition inhabits the first and third floors and offers an extensive documentation room on the ground floor.
-The sculpture entitled Home to Go occupies and lends a new significance to the Sala Colonne, while the cells of the former prison are given a new voice thanks with the video entitled Rasha, a delicate, ‘absolute’ work that speaks strongly and symbolically in and with this space of past pain and hopelessness.
-The cells on the first floor are the exhibition spaces for pictorial works and installations by Davide d’Amelio, Gianni Barelli and Lori Lako. three young artists residing in Tuscany and personally selected by Adrian Paci following the workshop held at Le Murate last year under the auspices of the Progetto Riva.
+Contemporary Art Projects, the exhibition develops between the first and third floors, with a large documentation room on the ground floor.
+The Home to go sculpture inhabits and re-signifies the Columns room, while the cells of the former hard prison find voice thanks to the delicate and absolute Rasha video, which dialogues in a strong and symbolic way with this place of pain.
+In the cells on the first floor are exhibited the pictorial and installation works of three young artists residing in Tuscany, Davide d’Amelio, Gianni Barelli and Lori Lako, selected directly by Adrian Paci following the workshop held here last year, in the scope of the Riva project.

-Adrian Paci (Shkodër, Albania, 1969) is one of the best-known artists on today’s international art panorama.
-His works (paintings, installations, videos, photographs) investigate the human condition, man as a being in continual transit, and the complexity of the social, political and cultural dynamics that define our present.
-After studying painting at the Academy of Fine Arts of Tirana, Paci left his native Albania in 1997 for Milan, where he still lives and works.
-His art has been shown at solo exhibitions at numerous international venues including Rome’s Museo MAXXI (2015); MAC, Musée d’Art Contemporain of Montréal (2014); Padiglione d’Arte Contemporanea – PAC in Milan (2014); Jeu de Paume in Paris (2013); MAMCO, Musée d’art moderne et contemporain of Geneva (2013); the National Gallery of Kosovo in Pristina (2012); the Kunsthaus Zurich (2010); the Bloomberg Space in London (2010); the Center for Contemporary Art – CCA of Tel Aviv (2009); New York’s MoMA PS1 (2006); the Moderna Museet of Stockholm (2005); the Contemporary Arts Museum of Houston (2005).
-Among the many collective showings at which he has exhibited: 7th Bi-City Biennale of Urbanism \ Architecture (UABB), Nantou Old Town, Shenzhen; 14th Venice Biennale of Architecture (2014); 48th and 51st Venice Art Biennale (1999 and 2005); 15th Biennale of Sydney (2006); and the Biennale de Lyon (2009).
+(Scutari, 1969) is one of the best known artists on the international art scene.
+Within his works (paintings, installations, videos, photographs) he investigates the human condition always in transit and the complexity of the social, political and cultural dynamics of our present.
+After studying painting at the Tirana Academy of Fine Arts, in 1997 Paci left Albania and moved to Milan where he currently lives and works.
+He has exhibited with personal exhibitions in numerous international institutions including: MAXXI Museum in Rome (2015); MAC, Musée d’Art Contemporain in Montréal (2014); Contemporary Art Pavilion – PAC in Milan (2014); Jeu de Paume in Paris (2013); Mamco, Musée d’art moderne et contemporain in Geneva (2013); National Gallery of Kosovo in Pristina (2012); Kunsthaus Zurich in Zurich (2010); Bloomberg Space in London (2010); The Center for Contemporary Art – CCA of Tel Aviv (2009); MoMA PS1 of New York (2006); Moderna Museet in Stockholm (2005) and Contemporary Arts Museum in Houston (2005).
+Among the numerous group exhibitions: 7th Bi-City Biennale of Urbanism \ Architecture (UABB), Nantou Old Town in Shenzhen, 14th Venice Architecture Biennale (2014), 48th and 51st Venice Biennale of Visual Arts (1999 and 2005), 15th Sydney Biennial (2006) and Lyon Biennial (2009).